ATLS1300/PC06-Funcy-Animation/README.md

 We're starting to move toward task-oriented programming--making code that uses almost entirely functions to execute a task.
 This will help us build toward Object Oriented Programming (OOP) which is the culmination of this course's learning goals.
 Scary, right? #hallowee!

 As you are expending your skillset, you should consider looking to see if the solution you need exists already.
-Use search engines to search for:
+Use search engines to search for:<br>
 `python turtle` plus whatever the rest of your description is.<br>
 This means you'll have to practice articulating what you want your code to do!